 Intermediate Language

 C is occasionally used by implementations of other languages as an intermediate language.
 This method can be used for portability or convenience, as it eliminates the need for machine-specific code generators by using C as an intermediate language.
-C includes certain characteristics that aid compilation of generated code, such as line-number preprocessor directives and optional unnecessary commas at the end of initializer lists.
-However, some of C's flaws have encouraged the creation of additional C-based languages, such as, that are expressly designed for usage as intermediate languages.
+C includes certain characteristics that aid the compilation of generated code, such as line-number preprocessor directives and optional, unnecessary commas at the end of initializer lists.
+However, some of C's flaws have encouraged the creation of additional C-based languages, such as those that are expressly designed for usage as intermediate languages.

-Play Important Role in Development of New Programming Language
+Play an Important Role in the Development of New Programming Language

 The program written in C is easy and quick to execute.
 As a consequence, the C programming language has resulted in the creation of many other languages.
 C++ (also known as C with classes), C#, Python, Java, JavaScript, Perl, PHP, Verilog, D, Limbo, and the Unix C shell are examples of these languages.
 Every language employs the C programming language to varying degrees.
 Python, for example, uses C to provide standard libraries, whereas C++, PHP, and Perl need C for their syntaxes and control architectures.